DarrianCZE/vamsys-v5-custom-css/README.md

 # Custom Stylesheet for the vAMSYS v5
-This stylesheet contains an end to end solution made for the SW Virtual virtual airline, however based on the popular reception of previous version, was made available to the public, where the only thing you need to do, is to change your primary and secondary colors.
+This stylesheet contains an end to end solution made for the virtual airline SW Virtual, however based on the popular reception of previous version, I have decided to make this available to the public as well.
+The only thing which needs to be done, is to change your primary and secondary colors.

 ## Download link
 Download here: https://github.com/DarrianCZE/vamsys-v5-custom-css/releases